pactflow/docs.pactflow.io/website/docs/docs/user-interface/dashboard.md

 - The [Matrix](#matrix) will display more details of all the pacts and verifications of the selected integration.

-- The Webhooks will display a list of triggered webhooks for the integration and logs
+- The Webhooks will display a list of triggered webhooks for the integration and logs.

 **6 -**
 The settings (or cog) button will take you to all the setting screens.
 Here you'll be able to setup